ykfre/llvm-project/README.md

     }
 will raise an error in compilation time.

-3) no nested try catch in the same function, and disabling inlining by force.
+3) No nested try catch in the same function.
 ##### for example:
     class m{};
     try